On this page

 Does D-Central repair the Whatsminer M56S+?

 Yes, D-Central provides professional repair services for the Whatsminer M56S+.
-Our technicians have repaired 2,500+ miners since 2016.
 Services include hashboard repair, control board diagnostics, fan replacement, and full refurbishment.
 Ship your miner to our Laval, Quebec facility for diagnosis and repair.

 What power supply does the Whatsminer M56S+ need?

 The Whatsminer M56S+ draws 5,060W of power.
 You need a power supply rated for at least 5,566W with appropriate voltage (380-480V 3-phase).
 D-Central stocks compatible power supplies in our shop.
-Always use a quality PSU from a reputable manufacturer to protect your investment.
+Always use a quality PSU from a reputable manufacturer to protect the miner and wiring.